 - a.
-When a member of the Medical Staff has been deployed to active duty, upon notification, the privileges will be placed in a "Deployment/Activation Status" and the credentialing file will remain active.
+When a member of the medical staff has been deployed to active duty, upon notification, the privileges will be placed in a "Deployment/Activation Status" and the credentialing file will remain active.
 Upon return of the Practitioner from active duty, in accordance with the Uniformed Services Employment and Reemployment Rights Act of I994 (USERRA), the Practitioner will update the credentialing file to current status. - b.
-After verification of the updated information is documented, the information will be referred to the Practitioner's ACOS/Service Chief then forwarded to the Executive Session of the Executive Council of the Medical Staff for Credentialing and Privileging for recommendation to restore privileges to active, current status, based on evidence of current competence.
-Special circumstances may warrant the ACOS/Service Chief and the Executive Council of the Medical Staff for Credentialing & Privileging put an FPPE in place to support current competence.
+After verification of the updated information is documented, the information will be referred to the Practitioner's Service Chief then forwarded to the Executive Committee of the Medical Staff for recommendation to restore privileges to active, current status, based on evidence of current competence.
+Special circumstances may warrant the Service Chief and Executive Committee to put an FPPE in place to support current competence.
 The Director has final approval for restoring privileges to active and current status. - c.
 In those instances where the privileges lapsed during the call to active duty, the Practitioner must provide additional references or information needed for verification and all verifications must be completed prior to reappointment. - d.
-In those instances where the Practitioner was not providing clinical care while on active duty, the Practitioner in cooperation with the ACOS/Service Chief must consider the privileges held prior to the call to active duty and whether a request for modification of these privileges should be initiated, on a short-term basis.
+In those instances where the Practitioner was not providing clinical care while on active duty, the Practitioner in cooperation with the Service Chief must consider the privileges held prior to the call to active duty and whether a request for modification of these privileges should be initiated, on a short-term basis.
 These providers may be returned to a pay status, but may not be in direct patient care. - 4.
-Employment or Contract: Appointments to the Medical Staff occur in conjunction with VHA employment or under a VHA contract.
-The authority for these actions is based upon:
+Employment or Contract: Appointments to the Medical Staff occur in conjunction with VHA employment or under a VHA contract or sharing agreement.
+The authority for these actions is based upon: - a.

-- a.
 Provisions of 38 U.S.C.
 7401 in accordance with VA Handbook 5005, Part II, Chapter 3, VHA Handbooks and applicable Agreement(s) of Affiliation in force at the time of appointment. - b.
-Federal law authorizing VA to contract for health care services.

-5. Initial Focused Professional Practice Evaluation (FPPE):

-- a.
-The initial FPPE is a process whereby the Medical Staff evaluates the privilege-specific competence of a Practitioner who does not have documented evidence of competently performing the requested privilege at the organization.
+Federal law authorizing VA to contract for health care services. - 5.
+Initial Focused Professional Practice Evaluation (Applies to both Privileges and Scopes and Practice: - a.
+The initial focused professional practice evaluation (FPPE) is a process whereby the Medical Staff evaluates the privilege-specific competence of a Practitioner who does not have documented evidence of competently performing the requested privilege at the organization.
 This occurs with a new Practitioner or an existing Practitioner who request a new privilege.
-The performance monitoring process is defined by each Service and must include: - 1) Criteria for conducting performance monitoring - 2) Method for establishing a monitoring plan specific to the requested privilege - 3) Method for determining the duration of the performance monitoring - 4) Circumstances under which monitoring by an external source is required. - An initial Medical Staff appointment does not equate to HR employment.
+The performance monitoring process is defined by each Service and must include; - i) Criteria for conducting performance monitoring - ii) Method for establishing a monitoring plan specific to the requested privilege

+- iii) Method for determining the duration of the performance monitoring - iv) Circumstances under which monitoring by an external source is required. - An initial Medical Staff appointment does not equate to HR employment.
 FPPE does not equate to a probationary period.
-The FPPE is separate and distinct from the HR probationary review listed below; - 1) Initial and certain other appointments made under 38 U.S.C.
-7401 and 5 U.S.C.
+The FPPE is separate and distinct from the HR probationary review listed below; - i) Initial and certain other appointments made under 38 U.S.C.
+7401(I), 7401(3), 5 U.S.C.
 3301 are probationary.
-During the probationary period, professional competence, performance, and conduct will be closely evaluated under applicable VA policies, procedures, and regulations. - 2) If, during this period, the employee demonstrates an acceptable level of performance and conduct, the employee will successfully complete the probationary period.
+During the probationary period, professional competence, performance, and conduct will be closely evaluated under applicable VA policies, procedures, and regulations. - ii) If, during this period, the employee demonstrates an acceptable level of performance and conduct, the employee will successfully complete the probationary period.
 Supervisors and managers apply the same processes to the evaluation of individuals employed under provision of 38 U.S.C.
 7405 and those utilized under contracts and sharing agreements.

-6. Ongoing Professional Practice Evaluation (OPPE):
+6. Ongoing Professional Practice Evaluation (Applies to Both Privileges and Scopes of Practice):